MarkEdmondson1234/langchain-github/tests/test2/test_prime_numbers.md

-This code imports the "unittest" module and the "prime_sum" function from a file called "prime_numbers".
-It defines a test class called "TestPrimeNumberFunctions" that inherits from "unittest.TestCase".
-The class contains two test methods that check if the "prime_sum" function returns the correct sum for the first 100 and 10 prime numbers, respectively.
-The code then runs the tests using the "unittest.main()" method.
-An example usage of the code would be to run the file in the terminal: "python test_prime_numbers.py".
+# heading
+This code defines a unit test for a Python script that generates a list of prime numbers and returns the sum of the first n primes in the list.
+The 'TestPrimeNumberFunctions' class contains two test functions, 'test_sum_of_first_100_prime_numbers' and 'test_sum_of_first_10_prime_numbers', which call the 'prime_sum' function from the 'prime_numbers' module and check that the result is equal to the expected value.
+The 'if __name__ == '__main__'' block runs the unit test when the script is executed.

+"""
+"""